 Recreational activity injuries: Children can be injured in a daycare center, camp or other recreational activity hosted by your church.
 A church policy will help cover medical costs and any liability issues.

-Religious institutions often have different insurance needs from regular businesses.
-Church insurance understands these differences and offers a variety of liability and property coverages from which you can choose to construct the perfect policy for your needs.
+Houses of worship often have different insurance needs from houses of business.
+Church insurance understands these differences and offers a variety of liability and property coverages you can select to construct the perfect policy for your needs.

-While there are a lot of options, it is easy to tailor a policy that only includes the coverages your religious institution needs.
-Insurance options include but are not limited to:
+While there are a lot of options, it’s easy to tailor a policy that only includes the coverages your religious institution needs.
+Insurance options include:

-In each case listed above, your church liability insurance will provide compensation for any related court costs and legal fees.
+In each case listed above, your church liability insurance can pay for damages and related defense costs.

 Working with an agent who is experienced in church insurance is key to fully protecting your religious institution.
 There’s a lot of unique risks and coverages that your agent should understand in order to get you the coverage you need without any gaps.